lmammino/loige.co/content/posts/2020-10-11_learning-rust-through-open-source-and-live-code-reviews/index.md

 This pushed us to increase our test coverage adding a few more tests as you can see in [this PR](https://github.com/lmammino/jwtinfo/pull/28/files).

 Another interesting recommendation was to use something like [quickcheck](https://github.com/BurntSushi/quickcheck) to do fuzzy testing on our input.
 Although this seems like an extremely interesting thing to do, we haven't got time yet to play with this idea.

 ## Shell scripts deserve some love too

 As a last point, Tim had a look at our [cross-system installation script](https://github.com/lmammino/jwtinfo/blob/master/install.sh) and immediately noticed our poor use of Bash scripting.

 The main advice here was to use some shell linter like [Shellcheck](https://www.shellcheck.net).
 Tim himself, ran the script against the linter by copy pasting the code on the web page and submitted a PR with some improvements.

 Shellcheck can be used as a command line tool too, so it would be nice in feature release to integrate in our automated tests.

 ## Conclusion

 This concludes our recap article.
 We don't have any special rule of thumb except that the Rust ride was quite fun for us so far.
 It has been a bumpy road but thanks to the amazing open source community and people like Tim, the road to learn Rust can become much smoother.

 Our final word of advice is that, if you are learning Rust, or any other technology for what matters, don't be afraid to starti public open source projects and ask for help and reviews.
 Even better if you share this journey with some friends.

 At the end of the day, all that matters is learning new things and having fun!

+We take one more opportunity to thank Tim for the great support here and, if you like Rust, we do recommend you to follow him on [Twitter](https://twitter.com/timClicks), [Twitch](https://www.twitch.tv/timclicks) and [Youtube](https://www.youtube.com/channel/UClny6qj9Mv7uFo9XGUGYQBA).

 Take care! 🙌